david-vanderson/dvui/INSIDE.md

 ### One Frame At a Time

 DVUI is an immediate-mode GUI, so widgets are created on the fly.
-We also process the whole list of events that happened since last frame
+We also process the whole list of events that happened since last frame.

 A widget is a block of code that runs every frame.
 Generally it follows this pattern: